The Last Northern White Rhino on the Savannah

 The plight of wildlife and the conflict between poachers and increasingly militarized rangers has received much-needed attention.
 But very little has been said about the indigenous communities on the front lines of the poaching wars, and the incredible work being done to strengthen them.
 We often forget that the best protectors of these landscapes are the local communities.
 Their efforts are ultimately the best immunization against forces that threaten both their wildlife and way of life.
 My hope is that Sudan’s legacy serves as a catalyst to awaken humanity to this reality.

-The signed print is available for $300.
+The signed print is available starting at $550.
 Domestic shipping is free.
 For locations outside of the U.S., shipping is $50.
 It will be printed by the fine art studio of Paper & Ink at 12×14 inches (30.5×36 cm) on archival paper which is designed to meet museum longevity requirements.
 Also available in 16×24 inches and 20×30 inches print sizes.

 Thank you and please consider sharing this sale.